-Possible advantages of SLNB Possible disadvantages of SLNB The operation helps to find out whether your cancer has spread to your lymph nodes.
-It is better than ultrasound scans at finding very small cancers in the lymph nodes.
-The purpose of the operation is not to cure the cancer.
-There is no good evidence that people who have the operation live longer than people who do not have it.
-The operation can help predict what might happen in the future.
-For example, in people with a primary melanoma that is between 1mm and 4mm thick: around one in 10 die within 10 years if the SLNB is negative around three in 10 die within 10 years if the SLNB is positive.
-The result needs to be interpreted with caution.
-Of every 100 people who have a negative SLNB, around three will develop a recurrence in the same group of lymph nodes.
-People who have had the operation may be able to have adjuvant (preventative) drug treatment with immunotherapy or targeted therapy.
+- Possible advantages of SLNB - The operation helps to find out whether your cancer has spread to your lymph nodes.
+It is better than ultrasound scans at finding very small cancers in the lymph nodes. - The operation can help predict what might happen in the future.
+For example, in people with a primary melanoma that is between 1mm and 4mm thick: - around one in 10 die within 10 years if the SLNB is negative - around three in 10 die within 10 years if the SLNB is positive. - People who have had the operation may be able to have adjuvant (preventative) drug treatment with immunotherapy or targeted therapy.
 This can reduce the chances of the melanoma spreading to other areas of their body in the future.
-The operation results in complications for between four and 10 out of every 100 people who have it.
-A general anaesthetic is needed for the operation.